List of Homeland characters: Issa Nazir

 Played by Rohan Chand, Issa Nazir was Abu Nazir's young son, to whom Brody was assigned the job of teaching English.
 Brody came to develop a fatherly love for Issa, and later witnessed Issa's death in a drone strike ordered by V.P.
 Walden.
 Brody swore revenge on Walden for Issa's death and plotted to kill him a suicide attack upon return from his captivity.

 Xander

-Played by Taylor Kowalski, Xander is the former boyfriend of Dana whom she broke up with when she met Finn Walden.
+Played by Taylor Kowalski, Xander is the former boyfriend of Dana whom she breaks up with after meeting Finn Walden.

 Lynne Reed

 Played by Brianna Brown, Lynne Reed works as a consort to Farid bin Abbud, a Saudi Arabian prince.
 Reed also is a CIA informant recruited by Carrie Mathison.
 She observes Farid meeting with Abu Nazir and reports it to Carrie, leading to a CIA investigation.
 Reed is eventually killed by an associate of Latif bin Walid (the prince's chief aide), who is involved in an al-Qaeda plot independent of the prince.